a male Eurasian Wigeon with the elegant chestnut colored head

-With their sheltered, nutrient-rich ponds on either side of the River Maas, the Hedelse Bovenwaard and Empelse Waard reserves offer an ideal biotope for waterfowl.
+With sheltered, nutrient-rich ponds located on either side of the River Maas, the nature reserves Hedelse Bovenwaard and Empelse Waardoffer a healthy biotope for waterfowl like ducks.

 website753053.jpg website753052.jpg website753051.jpg website753050.jpg website753049.jpg website753048.jpg website753047.jpg website753046.jpg website753045.jpg website753044.jpg website753043.jpg website753042.jpg website753002.gif website753040.gif website753039.gif